Cephalopterus/indiainvestments.github.io/content/en/faqs/can-you-beat-the-market.md

 ---
 title: Can you beat the market?
 category: faq
+description: |
+  An individual investor needs to invest time and effort, have a capability to think on a higher level than the consensus view, adapt to changes in market dynamics, and have the capacity for patience and conviction to consistently beat the market.
 position: 3
 ---

 Here you'll find,

 - What does beating the market mean?
 Is it possible?
-- Whether one can consistently beat the market — and what it takes.
+- Whether one can consistently beat the market - and what it takes

 # Beating the market — what it means

 The phrase _beating the market_ can mean different things for different people.
 The intuitive definition is to earn returns on a portfolio level that consistently beats the market index.
-However, more people allocate their equity investments in funds managed actively than passively - so it makes sense to see how your returns stack up against that of professional investors, or atleast try to understand how an individual investor has a fighting chance against instituitions in the chase for every possible rupee gain.
+However, more people allocate their equity investments in funds managed actively than passively - so it makes sense to see how your returns stack up against that of professional investors, or at-least try to understand how an individual investor has a fighting chance against institutions in the chase for every possible rupee gain.

 ## Beating the index

-It's easy to achieve average market performance, one simply needs to _buy the market_ through a low cost index or exchange trading fund - and there's nothing wrong with aiming to get what is known as market returns; between February 2000 to 2020, over a 20 year period, Nifty Total Return Index had a compounded annualized growth rate of 14.3% per year, comfortably beating inflation.
+It's easy to achieve average market performance, one simply needs to _buy the market_ through a low cost index or exchange trading fund - and there's nothing wrong with aiming to get what is known as market returns; between February 2000 to 2020, over a 20 year period, Nifty Total Return Index [^1] returned a compounded annualized growth rate of 14.3% per year, comfortably beating inflation.

-If effecient market hypothesis is to be believed, stock prices reflect consensus view of all publicly available information that can have a material impact on the price action of the stock.
+If **efficient market hypothesis** is to be believed, stock prices reflect consensus view of all publicly available information that can have a material impact on the price action of the stock.
 However, that doesn't render the exercise of finding mismatches between price and intrinsic value of a stock ineffectual.
 Instead, it involves finding instances where the consensus view of the market is itself inaccurate, thus creating an opportunity to make money from the difference.

 So, if an analytical mind is willing to invest time and effort in pursuit of such mismatches, earning profits higher than the market returns is possible, and can be a great tool to create wealth for goals.